-If you are an international student find out more about visas and immigration.
+If you are an international student find out more about visas and immigration here.

 To help you plan your journey, visit how to find Shrivenham.

-Please remember to bring the following original documentation with you where applicable, along with two photocopies for administration purposes where specified:
+Please remember to bring the following documentation with you, along with photocopies where stated for administration purposes:

 - A copy of your degree certificate (if not already uploaded to EVE)